Welcome

 • Mistakes can be caught before they appear on the public site

-The key idea is simple: authors work in branches, the live site is published from main, and pull requests are how finished work is reviewed and published.
+The key idea is straightforward: authors work in branches, the live site is published from main, and pull requests are how finished work gets reviewed and published.

 Part 6 — Practical Tips